 - Opening of new points of sale

-Territorial expansion is one of the first things that come to mind for many entrepreneurs when they are looking for ways to grow.
-This type of operation must be carried out by businesses with local operations, in which the close relationship with the public makes the difference in the purchase process.
+Territorial expansion is one of the first things that come to mind for many entrepreneurs when looking for ways to grow.
+Businesses must carry out this type of operation with local operations, in which the close relationship with the public makes the difference in the purchase process.

-Supermarkets, bakeries, sundries are some examples of companies that can and do use this strategy to increase revenue.
+Supermarkets, bakeries, sundries are examples of companies that can use this strategy to increase revenue.
 This practice, however, should only be performed when a consolidated company already exists, with standardized processes and an impeccable organizational disposition.

 - Offering your business as a franchise

-Examples abound of brands that achieved success when investing in the franchising system: McDonald’s, Subway, Pizza Hut, O Boticário, Cacau Show, and CCAA are some of the highlights.
+Examples of brands that achieved success when investing in the franchising system: McDonald’s, Subway, Pizza Hut, O Boticário, Cacau Show, and CCAA are highlights.

 This type of strategy is a powerful tool for the development of networked businesses.
 When performed properly and with professional monitoring, it has great growth potential, both for the franchisee and the franchisor.

 Widely used by large corporations, this sales methodology aims to reach new audiences.
 Or even deliver new options for the same consumer goods to current customers.
 Companies like Sony, Ferrari, and Samsung already use this methodology.

 It is important to note that this type of expansion can follow two paths: one is that of cohesion between a product line and the other, an experiment in a market different from the one traditionally impacted by the brand.

 For example, Microsoft, a technology company, has a correlated product portfolio.
 The portfolio includes various software, operating systems, video game consoles, and others, while Virgin operates in totally different areas, such as music production and aviation.